douglasgreen/outlines/computing/data_science/xml.md

 2.  **Financial Services: Banking Transactions**

     -   **Scenario:** Banks and financial institutions implement XML for banking transactions, including international wire transfers.
     -   **Details:** Financial messaging standards like ISO 20022 use XML to structure messages for transactions, account reporting, and other banking operations.
-XML\'s ability to define complex message schemas makes it ideal for this purpose.
+XML's ability to define complex message schemas makes it ideal for this purpose.
-    -   **Lessons Learned:** XML\'s role in financial services demonstrates its strength in standardization, security, and integration in systems requiring high levels of data precision and integrity.
+    -   **Lessons Learned:** XML's role in financial services demonstrates its strength in standardization, security, and integration in systems requiring high levels of data precision and integrity.

 3.  **Publishing: Digital Book Formats**

     -   **Scenario:** Use of XML in creating digital book formats such as EPUB.
     -   **Details:** EPUB, a popular format for eBooks, is fundamentally structured in XML.
 XML provides the flexibility to define content, layout, and metadata in a way that is both human-readable and machine-processable.
-    -   **Lessons Learned:** This application underscores XML\'s utility in the publishing industry, where its capacity for handling complex documents and supporting various media types is essential.
+    -   **Lessons Learned:** This application underscores XML's utility in the publishing industry, where its capacity for handling complex documents and supporting various media types is essential.

 4.  **Web Services: SOAP-Based Services**